yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 - csr-template (required, object): CSR template as defined in
   {{sec-csr-template}}.
-- cname-map (optional, object): a list of domain name pairs.
-The left-hand side is the delegated identifier, the right-hand side is the corresponding IdO name that is aliased in the IdO's zone file to redirect the resolvers to the delegated entity.
+- cname-map (optional, object): a map of FQDN pairs.
+In each pair, the name is the delegated identifier, the value is the corresponding IdO name that is aliased in the IdO's zone file to redirect the resolvers to the delegated entity.
+Both names and values MUST be FQDNs with a terminating '.'.
   This field is only meaningful for identifiers of type `dns`.

 An example delegation object is shown in {{fig-configuration-object}}.